awsdocs/amazon-ecs-developer-guide/doc_source/ecs_cwet.md

 ## Prerequisite: Set up a test cluster<a name="cwet_step_1"></a>

-If you do not have a running cluster to capture events from, follow the steps in [Creating a cluster using the classic console](create_cluster.md) to create one\.
+If you do not have a running cluster to capture events from, follow the steps in [Creating a cluster for the Fargate launch type using the new console](create-cluster-console-v2.md) to create one\.
 At the end of this tutorial, you run a task on this cluster to test that you have configured your Lambda function correctly\.

 ## Step 1: Create the Lambda function<a name="cwet_step_2"></a>